IBM: World War II

 The Nazis made extensive use of Hollerith punch card and alphabetical accounting equipment and IBM's majority-owned German subsidiary, Deutsche Hollerith Maschinen GmbH (Dehomag), supplied this equipment from the early 1930s.
 This equipment was critical to Nazi efforts to categorize citizens of both Germany and other nations that fell under Nazi control through ongoing censuses.
 These census data were used to facilitate the round-up of Jews and other targeted groups, and to catalog their movements through the machinery of the Holocaust, including internment in the concentration camps.
-Edwin Black contends that IBM's dealings with Nazis through its New York City headquarters persisted during World War II.
+Edwin Black contends in IBM and the Holocaust that IBM's dealings with Nazis through its New York City headquarters persisted during World War II.
 Nazi concentration camps operated a Hollerith department called Hollerith Abteilung, which had IBM machines, including calculating and sorting machines.

 IBM as a military contractor produced 6% of the M1 Carbine rifles used in World War II, about 346,500 of them, between August 1943 and May 1944.
 IBM built the Automatic Sequence Controlled Calculator, an electromechanical computer, during World War II.
 It offered its first commercial stored-program computer, the vacuum tube based IBM 701, in 1952.
 The IBM 305 RAMAC introduced the hard disk drive in 1956.
 The company switched to transistorized designs with the 7000 and 1400 series, beginning in 1958.
-In which, IBM considered the 1400 series the model T of computing, because it was the first computer with over ten thousand unit sales by IBM.
+The 1400 series was the first to deploy over 10000 units, making it its most successful computer device at the time.

 In 1956, the company demonstrated the first practical example of artificial intelligence when Arthur L. Samuel of IBM's Poughkeepsie, New York, laboratory programmed an IBM 704 not merely to play checkers but "learn" from its own experience.
-In 1957, the FORTRAN scientific programming language was developed.
+In 1957, the FORTRAN scientific programming language was announced.

 1960s–1980s

 In 1961, IBM developed the SABRE reservation system for American Airlines and introduced the highly successful Selectric typewriter.

-Also in 1961 IBM used the IBM 7094 to generate the first song sung completely by a computer using synthesizers.
+Also in 1961, IBM used the IBM 7094 to generate the first song sung completely by a computer using synthesizers.
 The song was Daisy Bell (Bicycle Built for Two).
+The recording is now in the United States National Recording Registry.

 In 1963, IBM employees and computers helped NASA track the orbital flights of the Mercury astronauts.
 A year later, it moved its corporate headquarters from New York City to Armonk, New York.
 The latter half of the 1960s saw IBM continue its support of space exploration, participating in the 1965 Gemini flights, 1966 Saturn flights, and 1969 lunar mission.
 IBM also developed and manufactured the Saturn V's Instrument Unit and Apollo spacecraft guidance computers.